 |

-From an historical prospective, medical education programs have existed at Erlanger since 1899 (then known as Baroness Erlanger Hospital).
-The Chattanooga Medical College, part of Grant College (later re-named the University of Chattanooga), was opened in 1899 near the hospital in downtown Chattanooga and
+Historically, medical education programs have existed at Erlanger since 1899 (then known as Baroness Erlanger Hospital).
+The Chattanooga Medical College, part of Grant College (later renamed the University of Chattanooga), was opened in 1899 near the hospital in downtown Chattanooga and immediately formed an amicable relationship with Erlanger.
+The first intern at Erlanger was a 1900 graduate of the Chattanooga Medical College, German Haymore, MD.
+The American Medical Association officially approved Erlanger's internship program in 1915.

-internship program in 1915.
 Other residency programs offered at Erlanger over the next few decades included: Flexible Internship, Anesthesiology, Internal Medicine, OB/GYN, Ophthalmology, Oral Surgery, Orthopaedic Surgery, Pathology, Pediatrics, Plastic Surgery, Radiology, and Surgery.

 |